|

 of professional governing bodies:

-certification or licensing of professional corporations that fall under
+or licensing of professional corporations that fall under their jurisdiction.

 "look through" professional corporations and hold the professional